 People are looking for green living lifestyle practices as global warming continues to be an important concern.
 Green living includes every aspect of our lives – from mowing our lawns and driving to work.

-There are many ways to ease the switch to green living.
+There are many ways to ease the switch to green living lifestyle.
 You basically live a normal life with earth-friendly changes and help to save the environment.

-More people want to help keep the earth as a comfortable place for future generations.
-So far, it has been mostly eco-friendly enthusiasts that have been aware of the effects of global warming on our environment, but green living is on the rise all across the globe nowadays.
+More people want to help keep the earth as a comfortable and sustainable place for future generations.
+So far, it has been mostly eco-friendly enthusiasts that have been aware of the effects of global warming on our environment, but green living lifestyle is on the rise all across the globe nowadays.

 Recycling has taken off in many areas across the world.
 In some cases, it is part of daily life.
 Recycling saves natural resources, and if a country has limited resources, it saves money.

 Recycling is an excellent way to save our environment.
 Look for the products that can be recycled.
 Avoid the non-recyclable items, obviously such as Styrofoam cups.
 The better off our environment will be the less there is trash that has to be burned or buried into our soil.

 Consumers are buying more easily recyclable and biodegradable products.
 All of the trash we throw out now fills the landfills.
 By recycling the amount of junk doesn’t grow out of our hands, and doesn’t contaminate the water supply and the soil.

 Companies are making more and more eco-friendly products.
 Let’s look at the so frequent cleaning and pesticide products we use at home: instead of chemical-based aerosols in the cleaning agents and bug-killing aerosols, more and more natural ingredients are used.
 They’re better for you, and the environment that way.

 By repairing the broken appliances instead of putting them to trash, we can save the environment and cash in some cases.
 If it can be repaired, why not avoid throwing an otherwise perfectly good item away?